Rohan-Vij/senlaw/frontend/README.md

 NOTE: This uses `tailwind-rn`, so in development, make two terminals, one running `npm run dev:tailwind`, and the other running `npm run android` (or `ios`). **MAKE SURE TO RELOAD EVERY TIME YOU SEE THE ERROR "Unsupported Tailwind class" (press `r`)!!**

+## NOTE: MAKE SURE TO CHANGE THE IP ADDRESS IN `src/config.ts` TO YOURS!!

 Commands to run (for my reference; run these in seperate terminals)

 ```ps